Asia is the only continent in the world where developed, emerging, and frontier markets are located all in one place.

 And even if they’re registered locally, the profits tax rate is a low 8.25% on the first HK$2 million of profits and 16.5% on everything beyond that.

-Presently, there are over 1.4 million registered companies in Hong Kong.
-With that much experience, it is no surprise that the process of starting a company in Hong Kong can be completed in one hour online (or within four days if done via mail).
+There are presently over 1.4 million registered companies in Hong Kong.
+With that scope, it’s no surprise that starting a company in Hong Kong can be completed in one hour online (or within four days if done via mail).

 There are several types of companies in Hong Kong available to foreigners.
 If you incorporated a business elsewhere, a Branch Office or Representative Office may be the best option.